rashadkhan97/Tast-Case-for-DARAZ/README.md

 # Test case for DARAZ

-In test case writing for DARAZ - I worked on the Sign and Signout page and found some problems.
+In test case writing for DARAZ website - I worked on the Sign and Signout page and found some problems.

 ## Contents
 + Test Plan